Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you in the right way.

 Genes tested: NAT2 and Intergenic SNPs

-Requirement for vitamin supplements
+Requirement for vitamin supplements.

-Lifestyle advice to avoid diabetes mellitus
+Lifestyle advice to avoid high blood sugar levels.

 Weight management advice to avoid obesity.

-Practical advice to reduce bad cholesterol.
+Practical advice to reduce bad cholesterol and lower resting heart rate.